Seaton Tramway

 The tramway operates over part of the former Seaton Branch Line, which closed in March 1966.
 It was established in 1970 by Claude Lane, founder of Modern Electric Tramways Ltd, which had previously operated in Eastbourne between 1954 and 1969.
 Fourteen tramcars are part of the visitor attraction, which sees over 100,000 visitors per year.
 All of the tramcars are based on classic British designs, and vary in size between half-scale (1:2) and two thirds-scale (2:3).
-Most were built from scratch by Claude Lane and/or his successor Allan Gardner, but three were rebuilt from full-size cars which originally ran in London, Bournemouth and Exeter.
+Most were built from scratch by Lane and/or his successor Allan Gardner, but three were rebuilt from full-size cars which originally ran in London, Bournemouth and Exeter.